qcgm1978/the-game-of-life/README.md

 frame.
 Essentially, after setup, the only thing we'd have to do each frame is tell the GPU, "ok, [go](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/drawArrays)".

 ## Conclusion
 This workshop is a classic exercise in writing game logic and combining it with DOM manipulation, particularly event listeners, to create a user interface.
-Keys to success when creating your Game of Life included writing utility functions to keep your code DRY; using an object literal namespacing pattern for more readable and extensible code; and the careful application of event listeners (and `this`) to update DOM elements.
+Keys to success when creating your Game of Life included writing utility functions to keep your code DRY, and the careful application of event listeners (and `this`) to update DOM elements.
 On top of that, you had even more practice with vanilla Javascript DOM manipulation and functional programming.
 Whew!

 ### Main Takeaways
 * Conway's Game of Life is one example of a cellular automaton.
 It has a particular set of rules that govern the state of each cell in a grid, depending on the state of its neighbors.
-* In order to to write logic to control this particular game play, you must first capture the game state of each cell, and _then_ update them.
+* In order to write logic to control this particular game play, you must first capture the game state of _each_ cell, and _then_ update them.
 * Event listeners/click handlers help to create an interactive user interface, but pay close attention to the value of `this` when using them.
-* Using object literal namespacing will help you maintain a pristine global scope, and result in more readable and extensible code; again, though, pay close attention when using `this`.
 * In general, you should aim for DRY and well-organized code.